sigbla/sigbla-app/docs/content/cells.md

 cell.iterator()
 ```

-Note that `UnitCell` does however show up in event subscriptions, something covered in the next chapter.
+Note that `UnitCell` does however show up in event subscriptions, something covered in the chapter on table subscriptions.

 Often you wouldn't bother calling the `iterator()` function, and instead just use other sequence related functions
 such as `filter`, `map`, and `forEach` directly.
 But it is worth knowing that iterators return stable snapshots of the